 Get started: How to Sell Art Online

 - Work with an established gallery like Shopify-powered Spoke Art to show your work in person and help build an audience for your online store.

 - Have your work professionally photographed or, as a low-cost option, scan it on a flatbed scanner in pieces and stitch the image together in Photoshop.

 - Consider reproducing your art in multiple formats, from prints and cards to t-shirts and mugs.
 Do it yourself through a print and fulfillment company, or license your work to other ecommerce brands.

 Make things and sell them from home with a Shopify store.
 Start your free 14-day trial.

 8. Digital products

 The digitization of goods shows no signs of stopping.
 Making and selling digital products like font licenses, wedding invitation templates, webinars, or Photoshop actions requires a little up-front work but is relatively hands off once you get started.
-The overhead costs are very low, and some typical pain points that come with physical goods (inventory, shipping) are non-existent.
+The overhead costs are very low, can generate passive income, and some typical pain points that come with physical goods (inventory, shipping) are non-existent.

 Get started: How to Sell Digital Products with Shopify